-Here are a few ways to style leggings modestly, fashionably and affordably for teens in 2020.
+Here are a few ways to style leggings modestly, fashionably, and affordably for teens in 2020.

 What the Designers Wear

-It is fun to watch fashion shows to see what creative and fun styles appear on this year’s runways, but the most fashionable people rarely wear what you see on the models; instead, they look to what the designer is wearing.
+It is fun to watch fashion shows to see what creative and fun styles appear on this year’s runways, but the most fashionable people rarely wear what you see on the models; instead, they look at what the designer is wearing.

 An all-black leggings outfit is chic without being showy.

-Black leggings are easy to find; pair them with black sneakers or flats, a black crop or tee, a longer black sweater or jacket and a black bag.
+Black leggings are easy to find; pair them with black sneakers or flats, a black crop or tee, a longer black sweater or jacket, and a black bag.